-The base salary and equity award for each executive, together with the overall cash-based incentive compensation plan for all executives, are generally established within the first quarter of each fiscal year at a meeting of the Compensation Committee held for this purpose.
-This meeting generally follows one or more informal presentations or discussions of our financial performance, including achievement of performance targets, for the prior fiscal year.
-In 2010, the performance-based restricted stock awards for executives were contingent upon the stockholder approval of an increase in the number of shares available for issuance under our 2006 Stock Incentive Plan, as proposed at the 2010 annual meeting of stockholders.
-This proposal was approved by the stockholders at the 2010 annual meeting and as a result, the restricted stock awards were granted to the executives at the next Board of Directors' meeting in August 2010.
-In deciding the compensation to be awarded to the executive officers other than the CEO for the current year, and cash-based incentive compensation Committee typically receives recommendations from the CEO and the members of the Compensation Committee discuss the CEO's recommendations.
-In deciding the compensation to be awarded to the CEO for the current year and the cash-based incentive compensation earned by the CEO during the prior year, the Compensation Committee typically receives a written self-assessment from the CEO and recommendations from the Chairman of the Compensation Committee.
+The base salary and equity award for each executive, together with the overall cash-based incentive compensation plan for all executives, are generally established within the first quarter of each fiscal year at meetings of the Compensation Committee held for this purpose.
+These meetings generally follow one or more informal presentations or discussions of our financial performance, including achievement of performance targets, for the prior fiscal year.
+In deciding the compensation to be awarded to the executive officers other than the CEO for the current year and cash-based incentive compensation earned during the prior fiscal year, the Compensation Committee typically receives recommendations from the CEO.
+The CEO and the members of the Compensation earned by the CEO during the prior year, the Compensation Committee typically receives a written self-assessment from the CEO and recommendations from the Chairman of the Compensation Committee.
 The members of the Compensation Committee then discuss the Chairman's recommendations.
 The CEO is not present at the time of these deliberations.
 The Compensation Committee may accept or adjust any recommendations and makes all final compensation decisions.

 Our cash-based incentive compensation program comprises both corporate performance goals and individual performance goals; typically, three-fourths of each executive's target incentive compensation is based on the degree of achievement of our corporate performance goals and one-fourth is based on the degree of achievement of individual performance goals.
 The corporate performance portion of the cash-based incentive compensation program is generally based on a formula approved by the Compensation Committee at the start of each year, but the Compensation Committee has the discretion to award incentive compensation that differs from the formula-based amounts.
-The individual performance goals for the executive officers other than the CEO are determined by the Chief Financial Officer, with input from each executive at the beginning of the year.
+The individual performance goals for the executive officers other than the CEO are determined by the CEO or the Chief Financial Officer, with input from each executive at the beginning of the year.
 The individual performance goals for the CEO are determined by the Compensation Committee, with input from the CEO.